-TimeClock+ (TCP) will be our new timekeeping system for all hourly, temporary employees and student workers effective August 1.
+To receive compensation for tutoring, Time Clock Plus+ will be the timekeeping system for all hourly, temporary employees and student workers.
 Tutors will clock into TCP upon arrival at study hall, and clock out upon leaving study hall.
 Students will use this link to access TCP: https://252651.tcplusondemand.com/app/webclock/#/EmployeeLogOn/252651/1